 Disruptor dischargers do D4 SV2 hits, so the Ghar player rolls a D4 and, unfortunately, gets a 1.
 As two dischargers hit, however, this means the C3D1 suffers 2 x 1 = 2 hits.
 These two hits can only be allocated to one target, the weapon drone.

 If this were the hand-to-hand phase, and as the dischargers are grenades, all hits against a single model would be compounded into one with the sum of all the SV.
 In this case, the 2 x SV2 hits would be compounded into 1 x SV 4 hit.
-However (important) this is the point blank shooting phase, so we still remain with two, SV2 hits.
+Importantly, however, this is the point blank shooting phase, so we still remain with two, SV2 hits.

 The drone’s Resist is normally ‘8’.
 Reducing this by SV2 means the Concord player must roll 6 or below to save, but rolls a 7 and a 5, and fails one.
 The weapon drone has to roll on the Weapon Drone Damage Chart (p.37).
-Here, the Concord player is lucky and only rolls a 2, meaning his drone takes D3 pins (another roll of a 2) and goes Down.
-The two pins from the disruptor dischargers are now applied, meaning the weapon drone has four pins, and a C3 dice is drawn from the bag and placed beside the drone indicating it is Down.
+Here, the Concord player is lucky and only rolls a 2, meaning his drone takes D3 pins – a roll of a 1 – and goes Down.
+The two pins from the disruptor dischargers are now applied, meaning the weapon drone has four pins: one from the failed Reaction, two from the dischargers, and one from the Damage Chart result.
+A C3 dice is drawn from the bag and placed beside the drone indicating it is Down.

 Normally, a single model would have to take a Break Test for being shot at and ending up with more pins that models (4:1).
 However, weapon drones and similar vehicles do not take Break Tests unless forced to by a Damage Chart result (p.44).